sixeyed/dc-mta-workshop/part-3.md

             //v1.3
 ```

 That replaces the synchronous SQL insert with message publishing.
 You can see the code for the message handler which subscribes to the message in [Program.cs](src/ProductLaunch/ProductLaunch.MessageHandlers.SaveProspect/Program.cs).
+That will be packaged into a new image with this [Dockerfile](part-3/v1.3/save-handler/Dockerfile).

 You need to build a new version of the web image, and a new message handler image: